jamesmcm/s3rename/README.md

 FLAGS:
     -n, --dry-run                   Do not carry out modifications (only print) -h, --help                      Prints help information
+        --no-anonymous-groups       Do not allow anonymous capture groups i.e. \1, \2 - may be useful when dealing with keys containing backslashes
         --no-preserve-acl           Do not preserve Object ACL settings (all will be set to private) --no-preserve-properties    Do not preserve object properties (saves retrieving per-object details) - using this flag will remove any encryption